-Pound cake is especially a favorite because it brings up some nostalgia--my maternal Grandmother frequently made a vanilla one for dessert and her own hot fudge sauce to go with.
-Sometimes she would slice a piece plain and have with her tea.
+Pound cake is especially a favorite because it brings up some nostalgia--my maternal Grandmother frequently made a vanilla one for dessert and her own hot fudge sauce to go with it.
+Sometimes she would slice a piece plain and have it with her tea.
 She always had a pound cake on the ready.

-This apple sour cream version is so nice, with warming flavors to remind you of autumn: vanilla, cinnamon, cloves, nutmeg... and of course, the apples.
-Yet the sour cream gives a hint of tart to keep the cake from being too spicy or cloying.
+This apple sour cream version is so nice, with warming flavors to remind you of autumn: vanilla, cinnamon, cloves, nutmeg... and, of course, the apples.
+Yet the sour cream hints keep the cake from being too spicy or cloying.
 All in all, it's delicious.
 The cider glaze has only three ingredients and pulls the entire thing together for one damn-good fall dessert recipe.

 "The addition of buckwheat flour is wonderful for creating a soft crumb with subtle nuttiness."

 Notes: Buckwheat flour is Arrowhead Mills.
 Butter is unsalted.
 Apple is Honey Crisp.

 APPLE SOUR CREAM POUND CAKE WITH CIDER GLAZE